 Our rare ingredients

 To our rare single varietal cacao beans, we only add raw cane sugar and in some cases cacao butter and milk powder.
 All of our cacaos comply to our Sourced By Original Beans standard.
 All additional ingredients of our rare organic chocolates are certified organic and directly traded.

 OUR CACAO BEANS

 OUR CACAO BUTTER

 Cacao butter is the fat extracted from the cacao beans.
 The cacao butter used in all Original Beans chocolates stems from organic Trinitario beans from CONACADO, an organization of smallholder cacao farmers from the Dominican Republic.
-Usually cacao butter is filtered and deodorized to get a neutral, standardized product.
-CONACADO’s cacao butter is different: It is warmly roasted and then pressed unfiltered.
+Cacao butter is obtained by gentle pressing of cacao mass, after which the cacao butter is filtered.
+The cacao butter is only slightly deodorized, to keep the original cacao flavors.
+The used cacao mass is from gently roasted beans.
 Thus, it fits perfectly to Original Beans’ philosophy of preserving distinct aromas.